Fed's Clarida: We are 'closely monitoring' impact of coronavirus

 WASHINGTON (Reuters) - The Federal Reserve is “closely monitoring” the escalating coronavirus outbreak but it is still too soon to gauge if it would require a change in monetary policy, Fed Vice Chair Richard Clarida said on Tuesday as the central bank continues to patiently monitor the impact of the epidemic on the U.S. economy.

 “We are closely monitoring the emergence of the coronavirus...”
-Clarida said in prepared remarks at the National Association for Business Economics conference in Washington.
+Clarida said in remarks to the National Association for Business Economics conference in Washington.
 “But it is still too soon to even speculate about either the size or persistence of these effects, or whether it will lead to a material change in the outlook.”

 Clarida, the No. 2 at the Fed, provided a similar assessment about the virus last week, in which he noted it would have a noticeable impact on Chinese growth, at least in the first quarter of the year.